Post

 \[y(x) = c_1y_1(x) + c_2y_2(x) \label{eqn:general_solution}\tag{14}\]

-We need to show that for any $Y(x)$, there exist constants $c_1$, $c_2$ such that $y(x)=Y(x)$ on interval $I$.
-First, let’s show that we can find values of $c_1$, $c_2$ such that $y(x_0)=Y(x_0)$ and $y^{\prime}(x_0)=Y^{\prime}(x_0)$ for any chosen $x_0$ in interval $I$.
-From equation ($\ref{eqn:general_solution}$), we have:
+Now we must show that for any $Y(x)$, there exist constants $c_1$, $c_2$ such that $y(x)=Y(x)$ on the interval $I$.
+Let’s first show that we can find values for $c_1$, $c_2$ such that for an arbitrary $x_0$ in $I$, we have $y(x_0)=Y(x_0)$ and $y^{\prime}(x_0)=Y^{\prime}(x_0)$.
+From Eq. ($\ref{eqn:general_solution}$), we get

 \[\begin{gather*} \left[\begin{matrix} y_1(x_0) & y_2(x_0) \\ y_1^{\prime}(x_0) & y_2^{\prime}(x_0) \end{matrix}\right] \left[\begin{matrix} c_1 \\ c_2 \end{matrix}\right] = \left[\begin{matrix} Y(x_0) \\ Y^{\prime}(x_0) \end{matrix}\right] \end{gather*} \label{eqn:vector_equation_2}\tag{15}\]

-Since $y_1$ and $y_2$ form a basis, the determinant of the coefficient matrix, $W(y_1(x_0), y_2(x_0))\neq 0$, so equation ($\ref{eqn:vector_equation_2}$) can be solved for $c_1$ and $c_2$.
-Let’s call the solution $(c_1, c_2) = (C_1, C_2)$.
-Substituting these values into equation ($\ref{eqn:general_solution}$), we get the particular solution:
+Since $y_1$ and $y_2$ form a basis, the determinant of the coefficient matrix, which is the Wronskian $W(y_1(x_0), y_2(x_0))$, is non-zero.
+Therefore, Eq. ($\ref{eqn:vector_equation_2}$) can be solved for $c_1$ and $c_2$.
+Let the solution be $(c_1, c_2) = (C_1, C_2)$.
+Substituting this into Eq. ($\ref{eqn:general_solution}$) gives the following particular solution:

 \[y^*(x) = C_1y_1(x) + C_2y_2(x).\]